sxyu/nerfvis/README.md

 ## Source of pre-compiled binaries

-This project contains a zipfile containing wasm, which comes from  `volrend`, the branch `nerfvis_base`, compiled using Emscripten as per the instructions in that repo.
+This project contains a index.html containing inlined wasm, which comes from  `volrend`, the branch `nerfvis_base`, compiled using Emscripten as per the instructions in that repo.

 https://github.com/sxyu/volrend/tree/nerfvis_base